kitnil/awesome/README.md

 - [fff](https://github.com/meekrosoft/fff) - A testing micro framework for creating function test doubles
 - [GamePhysicsCookbook](https://github.com/gszauer/GamePhysicsCookbook) - Source code for Game Physics Cookbook
 - [rocket](https://github.com/rocket/rocket) - Rocket
 - [stellarium](https://github.com/Stellarium/stellarium) - Stellarium is a free GPL software which renders realistic skies in real time with OpenGL.
-It is available for Linux/Unix, Windows and MacOSX.
+It is available for Linux/Unix, Windows and macOS.
 With Stellarium, you really see what you can see with your eyes, binoculars or a small telescope.
 - [slop](https://github.com/naelstrof/slop) - slop (Select Operation) is an application that queries for a selection from the user and prints the region to stdout.
 - [milton](https://github.com/serge-rgb/milton) - An infinite-canvas paint program
 - [faust](https://github.com/grame-cncm/faust) - Functional programming language for signal processing and sound synthesis